Less Thinking, more doing

 2. Evaluation:

-- Would people actually pay for this?
+• Would people actually buy this?

 3. The Emotional Drive: